 Exercise caution in crowded areas and other public places.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible targets include commercial and public areas known to be frequented by foreigners such as hotels, clubs, restaurants, bars, schools, markets and shopping areas, places of worship, embassies, outdoor recreation events, tourist areas and historic sites.
 Djibouti hosts a number of foreign military bases.
 Airports, aircraft and military interests are also possible targets.

-Border with Somalia: We strongly advise you not to travel within five kilometres of the border with Somalia (Somaliland) due to the threat of kidnapping.
+Border with Somalia: Do not travel within five kilometres of the border with Somalia (Somaliland) due to the threat of kidnapping.

 Terrorism is a threat throughout the world.
 More information: